elegant-scipy/elegant-scipy/markdown/ch1.markdown

 B has fewer dimension than A, so during the calculation a new dimension is prepended to B with value 1.
 B.shape = (1, 2)
-Now A and B have the same number of dimension, so broadcasting can proceed.
+Now A and B have the same number of dimensions, so broadcasting can proceed.

-Now let's say we have another ndarray, C:
+Now let's say we have another array, C:
 C.shape = (2, 1)
 B.shape = (2,)
 Now, if we were to do the operation `C * B`,